Benjamin Moore London Fog 1541: Undertones, LRV, & More

 WHAT ARE LONDON FOG’S UNDERTONES?

-As we learned above, London Fog prefers a subtle purple undertone, but doesn’t go buckwild.
-In my experience (which is vast at 10,000+ online color consults), London Fog tends to read ‘neutral’ or just slightly purple (slightly being an overstatement).
+As we learned above, London Fog often appears with a subtle purple (purple-pink) undertone, but doesn’t go buckwild.
+In my experience (which is vast at 12,000+ online color consults), London Fog tends to read ‘neutral’ or just slightly purple (slightly being an overstatement).
 Rarely have I seen it flash green, but when it does, it’s on an exterior or being compared to a warm gray or taupe with legit purple hues.

 LEFT TO RIGHT: Benjamin Moore Smoke Embers, Cumulus Cloud (another ninja), London Fog